Voice controlled Knowledge base application with Azure Cognitive Services

 Question answering is commonly used to build conversational client applications, which include social media applications, chat bots, and speech-enabled desktop applications.
 Several new features have been added including enhanced relevance using a deep learning ranker, precise answers, and end-to-end region support.
 Source

-Azure Question Answering Service has replaced previous QnA Maker service which provided almost identical services.
+Azure Question Answering Service has replaced the previous QnA Maker service which provided almost identical services.
 If you're still using QnA Maker you can follow these steps to migrate this new Question Answering Service.

-Overview of voice controlled Knowledge base application
+Overview of voice-controlled Knowledge base application

-Speech to Text and Text to Speech functionalities are handled with Azure Cognitive Services and Knowledge Base functionalities are covered with Azure Question Answering.
+Speech-to-text and Text-to-Speech functionalities are handled with Azure Cognitive Services and Knowledge Base functionalities are covered with Azure Question Answering.

 Let's start